palexander23/react-tutorial-code/README.md

-# React Tutorial Stuff
+# React Tutorial Code

-Just a set of react projects I want to transfer between pcs without using the filestore
+This repo contains code written when following tutorials on React.js.
+I never took it very far due to Uni commitments but thought I'd leave it here in case I ever picked it up again.